koonerts/algo/docs/algo-templates.md

         // Calculate new delay
         newDelay = currentDelay + weight

-        // If we found a faster signal path, update
+        // IF we found a faster signal path, update
         IF newDelay < delays[neighbor] THEN
           delays[neighbor] = newDelay
           Add (newDelay, neighbor) to priorityQueue

-    // Check if all nodes are reachable
+    // Check IF all nodes are reachable
     IF size of visited equals n THEN
-      RETURN maximum value in delays  // Time for signal to reach all nodes ELSE
+      RETURN maximum value in delays  // Time FOR signal to reach all nodes ELSE
       RETURN -1  // Some nodes are unreachable
   ```